Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "A bad hand played well will get you much further than a good hand played badly. *You* were dealt about the best hand that a man can get, but you are *playing* it like the precious gift that it is.
 That’s important.
 And it’s all you.
 Most men given *half* the advantage you were given squander it before they’re even properly men.
 They never grow out of being the high school quarterback, and end up dying at fifty from lung cancer and chronic injuries.
 You’re playing the game better than them all, and it isn’t because you were born with the winning hand.
 There’s no such thing."

 Julian thought on that, and eventually nodded.
 There was a very grateful look in those almost beetle-black eyes of his.
-"I...thank you.
+"I... thank you.
 I’m... learning that I’m lucky in the people in my life, too."

 "Karma.
 We’re lucky to know you as well.
 Anyway.
 I know this, ah, *‘revelation’* we’ll say, it won’t be done with you for a while.
-I know all of that will take a while to process...but I really need the Superman version of you right now, the one who can earn the respect of superhuman cavemonkeys and teach them the fundaments of civilization.
+I know all of that will take a while to process... but I really need the Superman version of you right now, the one who can earn the respect of superhuman cavemonkeys and teach them the fundaments of civilization.
 I don’t much need the uncertain Clark Kent who is questioning his own shadow.
 Can you do something for me?"

 "I don’t mean any disrespect, but with Xiù just had a C-section and everything, I…"